3022-2/crypto-clipper/README.md

-# crypto clipper - USE MAIN.PYW AS EXE FOR STEALTH AS IT DOESNT HAVE TERMINAL (RUNS IN BACKGROUND HIDDEN)
+# Windows crypto clipper - USE MAIN.PYW AS EXE FOR STEALTH AS IT DOESNT HAVE TERMINAL (RUNS IN BACKGROUND HIDDEN)
 **BTC, ETH, LTC, XMR clipper written in python using no external packages.
 ONLY WORKS ON WINDOWS**
 ---
 **Features**